AliCW/LCFC-Python-Application-Leicester-City-/README.md

 File is currently just a shell containing no correct data (IMP3).
 Statistics can be viewed via typing the name or initials of the desired player at the initial user query.
 There is also a list squad option to view possible entries.

 # Improve <-------------------------
+Would be ideal to add a basic UI at some point - android, win, linux etc. Program lacks 'real-world' application and this would definitaly help.

 IMP1: Possibly find a way of embedding this process into the data files themselves, would make the update process much more simple.

 IMP2: Add additional data that might be useful - e.g. international broadcast information.

 IMP3: Need to add the data and work on refining applicable information for this file!

-# Issues <---------------------------
-Would be ideal to add a basic UI at some point - android, win, linux etc. Program lacks 'real-world' application and this would definitaly help.

-IS1: Problem with links and testing them - because they are hosted on the 'master' branch, you come into issues when testing.
-Might be useful to find an alternative method of hosting or testing new methods & scripts.

-IS2: Should maybe find a method in which the user doesnt download the update_table.txt file as it has no purpose when downloaded.
-Maybe find an alternative place to host the file?
-Possibly a way to make these dynamic?